 administrators now.
 If they see familiar invocations documented in

-raises their faith that your project is generally aware of
+their faith that your project is generally aware of conventions, and

 On Windows, the standards for building and installing are a bit less settled.
 For projects requiring compilation, the general convention seems to be to ship a tree that can fit into the workspace/project model of the standard Microsoft development environments (Developer Studio, Visual Studio, VS.NET, MSVC++, etc.).
 Depending on the nature of your software, it may be possible to offer a Unix-like build option on Windows via the Cygwin (http://www.cygwin.com/) environment.
 And of course, if you're using a language or programming framework that comes with its own build and install conventions—e.g., Perl or Python—you should simply use whatever the standard method is for that framework, whether on Windows, Unix, Mac OS X, or any other operating system.